Raymond James Maintains CSX (CSX) Outperform Recommendation

 What are Other Shareholders Doing?

-Massachusetts Financial Services holds 4,069K shares representing 0.20% ownership of the company.
-In it's prior filing, the firm reported owning 4,026K shares, representing an increase of 1.05%.
-The firm increased its portfolio allocation in CSX by 9.74% over the last quarter.
+PUTNAM FUNDS TRUST - Putnam Dynamic Asset Allocation Equity Fund holds 8K shares representing 0.00% ownership of the company.
+No change in the last quarter.

-Hilltop Holdings holds 7K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 8K shares, representing a decrease of 10.22%.
-The firm decreased its portfolio allocation in CSX by 21.46% over the last quarter.
+Walker Asset Management holds 17K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 17K shares, representing an increase of 0.01%.
+The firm increased its portfolio allocation in CSX by 96,372.50% over the last quarter.

-Summit X holds 7K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.
+BlackRock Variable Series Funds, Inc. - BlackRock Global Allocation V.I.
+Fund Class I holds 5K shares representing 0.00% ownership of the company.
+No change in the last quarter.

-THRIVENT SERIES FUND INC - Thrivent Moderately Aggressive Allocation Portfolio holds 185K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 192K shares, representing a decrease of 3.70%.
-The firm increased its portfolio allocation in CSX by 6.64% over the last quarter.
+Mn Services Vermogensbeheer B.V. holds 1,047K shares representing 0.05% ownership of the company.
+In it's prior filing, the firm reported owning 1,220K shares, representing a decrease of 16.52%.
+The firm decreased its portfolio allocation in CSX by 99.89% over the last quarter.

-OneAscent Financial Services holds 13K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 11K shares, representing an increase of 12.94%.
-The firm decreased its portfolio allocation in CSX by 99.86% over the last quarter.
+AVUS - Avantis U.S. Equity ETF holds 309K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 258K shares, representing an increase of 16.28%.
+The firm decreased its portfolio allocation in CSX by 5.06% over the last quarter.

 What is the Fund Sentiment?